GeorgeDagis/srdesign/README.md

 # Senior Design

-Repository for SUNY New Paltz Senior Design Project
+Main branch for SUNY New Paltz Senior Design Project.
+Branch consists of sub-branches for sorting purposes.